 Rick Michelson, Director of KSA

 Mr. Michelson, MPA, is a former Police Sgt., Lt., and Interim Chief, with over 30 years experience in law enforcement.
 He is also a college professor and teaches in a Criminal Justice Program at a Community College in the San Diego area.
 His research has been focused on leadership development issues in public safety agencies.
 His article on Succession Planning for police managers, was published by Police Chief magazine in June of 2006.
 (Article is available on this site) He also taught Police Administration & Management courses as well as Emergency Planning at the Graduate level.
-His experience in Law Enforcement includes positions as sworn officer, sergeant, lieutenant and as an “Interim” Chief with a Community College Police Dept. He was also a Reserve Lieutenant, in Backgrounds & Training with the San Diego County Sheriff’s Dept. He serves as the Site Coordinator for the Union Institute & University for the San Diego area.
+His experience in Law Enforcement includes positions as sworn officer, sergeant, lieutenant and as an “Interim” Chief with a Community College Police Dept. He was also a Reserve Lieutenant, in Backgrounds & Training with the San Diego County Sheriff’s Dept.

 He has a Masters Degree in Public Administration, has written a variety of articles, study guides, and books.
-Rick is a facilitator for the Public Safety Leadership & Ethics course in conjunction with the California State Chancellors’ office for Community Colleges, and Phi Theta Kappa (PTK).
+Rick was a facilitator for the Public Safety Leadership & Ethics course in conjunction with the California State Chancellors’ office for Community Colleges, and Phi Theta Kappa (PTK).
 He has been a presenter for the International Congress of Assessment Center Methods, the Ohio Police Chief’s In-Service and Annual Conference, the International DACUM Conferences and a keynote speaker at the 2008 National Summit on Recruitment, Retention and Diversity.

 He developed a series of intensive, “hands-on” workshops designed to help police, corrections and firefighters experience those skills needed for that next rank.
 This helps in leadership development, since they are able to demonstrate their abilities in key scenarios related to the actual job they are aspiring to achieve.
 It also helps them prepare for performance based exercise.
 The program has been presented nationally, with students from throughout the U.S. Many of his former students have benefited from the training and have been promoted.
-Promotions have ranged from Sergeants, Lt’s, Captain’s, up to Deputy Chief for police and Fire Capt’s to BC & DC’s, as well as federal agents for GS-13-15 positions.
+Promotions have ranged from Sergeants, Lt’s, Captain’s, up to Deputy Chief for police and Fire Capt.’s to BC & DC’s, as well as federal agents for GS-13-15 positions.

-Lieutenant Jeff Pierce is a 23-year veteran of the Phoenix Police Department.
+Lieutenant Jeff Pierce is a 25-year veteran of the Phoenix Police Department.
 Lieutenant Pierce began his career working in patrol, then as a field training officer, was promoted to a patrol sergeant, supervised a precinct crime suppression squad, was the Department’s night-time sergeant in charge of the deployment of detective resources, and is currently a shift commander who has led and managed several different precincts throughout the city.